 If the idea of castor oil doesn’t sound appealing, try eating a lot of licorice, the real licorice candy, the black kind, especially Panda brand, which is definitely real licorice, or Bassett’s Allsorts, which might be tastier.
 Licorice contains the chemical, glycyrrhizin, which stimulates the production of prostaglandins.
 In addition, eating lots of licorice might cause a mild diarrhea, and intestinal contractions can cause sympathetic uterine contractions.

-Relaxation – You can go ahead and try all the methods listed above, but if you are stressed and tense, chances are they will not produce the desired effect.
+Relaxation: You can try all of the methods listed above, but if you are stressed and tense, chances are they won’t produce the desired effect.
 Your body needs to be relaxed and calm for it to open.
 Maybe this is why so many women start labor in the middle of the night.
 Try taking a warm bath, catch a movie, stroll through the park or come to a prenatal yoga class!
 Anything that quiets the mind will be helpful.

 I hope that you found this list of alternative methods helpful and that you have a beautiful labor!